Click the show titles in the menu to the right for details on each production!

 - NW Premiere

 Directed by Dámaso Rodríguez

 March 7 – April 2

-This stew of dark comedy, family drama and fantastical horror makes for a cracking good time.
+This fairytale concoction of teen angst and devastating loss make for a grisly good time in this crackling new “thrilledy” — a stew of dark comedy, family drama and fantastical carnage.
 It’s 1978 and 13-year-old Chris is reeling from her mom’s illness and recent death.
 Throw in dad’s new girlfriend (mom’s ex-nurse!), a few freaky little creatures and the boy next door, and things really get out of hand.
-Part monster tale and revenge tragedy, the highly theatrical FEATHERS AND TEETH delivers a meaty exploration of grief and obsession.
+Part monster tale and part revenge tragedy, the highly theatrical FEATHERS AND TEETH delivers a meaty exploration of grief and obsession.

 - Dark Comedy

 - NW Premiere

 FRESH EYES: Get a new perspective on the making of FEATHERS AND TEETH from two community members, Elizabeth Tavares and Anthony Hudson, with their ongoing observations through the rehearsal process of this play.
 They will come into the process of creating this production for our stage several times and blog about their experiences.
 This is a program of Table|Room|Stage.